InCodeLearning/InCodeLearning-Git_Github/github-workflow-homework.md

 6. Every week we will take turns do merging everyone’s branch into `dev`.
   1. Warning: `git mergetool` is needed for resolving conflicts easily.
 Alternatively you could resolve the conflicts manually one file by one file.
 7. **ONLY Jesse can merge from `dev` to `master`.**

+## Git Merge Resolving Conflict Homework

+Mimic what happened in this tree of commits and merge [here](https://github.com/InCodeLearning/git-test/commits/dev).

+Share with us whether you resolved the conflict manually one file by one file or used a `mergetool`.
+Which `mergetool` did you use?
+We would love to see some screen shots of your `mergetool`.
+Did you like the `mergetool` you used?